How to check for leaks

 Check your stop tap again to see if you can still hear a hissing/and or knocking noise.

-If you can still hear it, you may have a leak and you should contact a qualified plumber to come and check your property.
+If you can still hear it, you may have a leak and you should contact a qualified plumber.